 Initiative Corporate Plan Links Progress Enhance performance and development Outcome 4.2 plans so that there is a clearer Objective 4.2.3 understanding of how individuals and teams 100% contribute to the delivery of services.
-Enhance performance and development plans so that there is a clearer understanding of how individuals and teams Enhance performance and developmentOutcome 4.2plans so that there is a clearerObjective 4.2.3understanding of how individuals and teams

 This initiative was completed on time and on budget, with the finalisation of Performance and Development Plans for Executive and Management.
 Tools and resources developed as part of this initiative have been implemented to enable a clearer understanding of how our people and teams contribute to the delivery of services.
 While performance plans are expected to support our leaders, outcomes from these plans will also be reviewed to support identification of training opportunities for the business as a whole.